 Language is fundamental to the expression of thought and ideas and provides children with a richness of experience, which is fundamental to their understanding of the world.
 It is central to the way in which they communicate and a knowledge of language in all its variations, underpins all aspects of their learning.

-The National Curriculum divides English into three areas:-
+The National Curriculum divides English into four areas:-

 1. Spoken language